nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

-* `add mc/CS3243 n/Project 1 d/15-04-2021 t/10:00 w/10%` will add this task to the list
+* `add mc/CS3243 n/Project 1 d/15-04-2021 t/10:00 w/10%` will add this task to the all tasks list.
-* Priority tag of a task will be set to `LOW` by default if there are not inputs
+* Priority tag of a task will be set to `LOW` by default if there are not inputs.
 * Note that the order of inputs does not matter, for e.g. there is no difference between entering `add mc/CS3243 n/Project 1` and `add n/Project 1 mc/CS3243` .

 ### Edit a task: `edit`